-Have your Declaration of Liable Acquisitions audited, unless exempt
+5 Have your Declaration of Liable Acquisitions audited, unless exempt

-You are required to have your Declaration of Liable Acquisitions (DLA) audited under the ESS if you rely on an exempt electricity load or your DLA includes non-market acquisitions and you do not meet the following exemption criteria:
+You are required to have your Declaration of Liable Acquisitions (DLA) audited if:

-- the total ESS non-market acquisitions included in your DLA is less than 1000 MWh - you have had a previous audit of your ESS liable acquisitions with no issues identified by the auditor, and - you can provide satisfactory evidence of ESS non-market acquisitions to us for internal assessment.
+- 1. You rely on an exempt electricity load, or - 2.
+Your DLA includes non-market acquisitions1 and you do not meet the following exemption criteria: - the total non-market acquisitions included in your DLA is less than: - 10,000 MWh for the ESS compliance period - 45 MWh for the PDRS compliance period, and - you can provide satisfactory evidence of ESS and PDRS non-market acquisitions to us for internal assessment.